ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

 We recommend having at least 100 postives images of your object (for example, a Right Way Sign), and at least 100 negative images.
 A good rule is to always have at least as many negative images as positive images.

 - **Positive images** : Consists of your object of interest as the center of attention.
                     Crop and adjust the images to focus on your object, where the image essentially acts as a Region of Interest (ROI) in which the HOG algorithm will build a feature vector from.
-Be careful of how rotated the object is.
+Be careful of the object's degree of rotation.
 HOG works when descriptors have the same "ratio".
-For example, a right way sign may have a 3:1 ratio of length to width, but when greatly rotated about the y-axis, the area the sign appears in would be a square, 1:1.
+For example, a right way sign may have a 3:1 ratio of length to width, but when greatly rotated about the y-axis, the area the sign appears in what would be a square, 1:1.

 - **Negative images** : Images that do not contain your object of interest.
                     A rule of thumb is to not choose purely random pictures as negatives, but images that represent backgrounds/environments in which the model will or may be used in.